 A: Autism spectrum represents atypical A(t) calibration, particularly on social axes and predictability preferences.
 The key insight: this isn't broken A(t), it's differently calibrated A(t).

+For social dimensions, the pattern is distinctive.
+Where neurotypical A(t) automatically assigns high significance weight to social approval and disapproval, autistic A(t) has reduced weighting—it doesn't automatically feel as significant.
 Facial expressions get processed more explicitly through System 2 rather than generating automatic A(t).
 Social hierarchy can seem arbitrary with low inherent significance.
 Explicit rules maintain high significance, but unwritten social rules have low salience.

-The predictability axis shows opposite pattern to neurotypicals.
+The predictability axis shows the opposite pattern to neurotypicals.
 High predictability has strong positive significance.
 Uncertainty triggers elevated threat and urgency in A(t).
 Routine violation can generate very high A(t) distress.
 This creates strong preference for sameness, routine, predictability—not as rigidity but as optimizing for differently-calibrated significance structure.

 Sensory A(t) calibration also differs.
 Certain sensory inputs get tagged with extreme A(t) intensity where neurotypicals tag them neutral.
 This can be positive—deep pressure feels intensely good—or negative—fluorescent flicker feels intensely distressing.
 It's not oversensitivity; it's atypical A(t) significance assignment.